-When you create a remote job, you can select to use WAN acceleration in its properties.
+When you create a job to the remote location, you can select to use WAN acceleration in its properties.

 The procedure of data copying with WAN acceleration enabled is performed in the following way:

-- [For backup copy job] Veeam Backup & Replication uncompresses the backup file to analyze its content.
+- [For backup copy job] Veeam Backup & Replication decompresses the backup file to analyze its content.

 - The Veeam WAN Accelerator Service on the source WAN accelerator analyzes data blocks of the file to be transferred and creates a file with digests for these data blocks.
 The created file with digests is stored to the VeeamWAN folder on the source WAN accelerator.

 - Veeam Backup & Replication compresses the backup file data (for backup copy) or VM data (for replication) and copies it to the target side.

 At this point, Veeam Backup & Replication can perform deduplication within the VM itself — that is, deduplicate identical data blocks in every VM disk.

 - During the data transfer process, the Veeam WAN Accelerator Service on the target WAN accelerator populates the global cache storage with data blocks from the copied file.

 - During the next job cycle, the Veeam WAN Accelerator Service on the source WAN accelerator analyzes data blocks in the file that must be transferred this time and creates digests for these data blocks.